Dirac geometry and integration of Poisson homogeneous spaces: Abstract

 \section{Abstract}

 Using tools from Dirac geometry and through an explicit construction, we show that every Poisson homogeneous space of any Poisson Lie group admits an integration to a symplectic groupoid.
-Our theorem follows from a more general result which relates, for a principal bundle $M\to B$, integrations of a Poisson structure on $B$ to integrations of its pullback Dirac structure on $M$ by pre-symplectic groupoids.
+Our theorem follows from a more general result which relates, for a principal bundle $M\to M/H$, integrations of a Dirac structure on $M/H$ to $H$-admissible integrations of its pullback Dirac structure on $M$ by pre-symplectic groupoids.
 Our construction gives a distinguished class of explicit real or holomorphic pre-symplectic and symplectic groupoids over semi-simple Lie groups and some of their homogeneous spaces, including their symmetric spaces, conjugacy classes, and flag varieties.
+In a more general framework, we also show integrability of all homogeneous spaces of ${\mathcal{LA}}^\vee$-Lie groups in the sense of E. Meinrenken.

 \addtocontents{toc}{ }